-- 1) The Message Dispatcher may request that an SNMPv3 message containing a GetRequest-PDU, GetNextRequest-PDU, GetBulkRequest-PDU, SetRequest-PDU, InformRequest-PDU, or SNMPv2-Trap-PDU be prepared for sending. - a) It makes such a request according to the abstract service primitive:
+- 1) The Message Dispatcher may request that an SNMPv3 message containing a Read Class, Write Class, or Notification Class PDU be prepared for sending. - a) It makes such a request according to the abstract service primitive:

-- b) A unique msgID is generated.
-The number used for msgID should not have been used recently, and must not be the same as was used for any outstanding request. - $\mbox{\ensuremath{^{}}}$ SNMPv3 does not use the values of expectResponse or pduVersion. - 2) The Message Dispatcher may request that an SNMPv3 message containing a Response-PDU or Report-PDU be prepared for sending. - a) It makes such a request according to the abstract service primitive:
+- The SNMPv3 Message Processing Model does not use the values of expectResponse or pduVersion. - b) A unique msgID is generated.
+The number used for msgID should not have been used recently, and must not be the same as was used for any outstanding request. - 2) The Message Dispatcher may request that an SNMPv3 message containing a Response Class or Internal Class PDU be prepared for sending. - a) It makes such a request according to the abstract service primitive: